-Recent studies show most business owners don’t know how to market themselves or even know how to budget.
-An astounding 54% of small businesses don’t have a budget and another 46% don’t allocate any of their budgeted funds to marketing.
+Even in the best of times, recent studies show most business owners don’t know how to market themselves or even know how to budget.
+According to an Econsultancy study, an astounding 54% of small businesses don’t have a budget and another 46% don’t allocate any of their budgeted funds to marketing.

 Expectations vs. Reality